intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/apply-tensorflow-pipeline-to-spark-dataframe.md

 - Each element of the Orca TF Dataset is a tf.data.Dataset.
 - An Orca TF Dataset has a collection of elements partitioned across the cluster nodes that can be operated on in parallel.
 - An Orca TF Dataset can be created from an [Orca xShards](https://bigdl.readthedocs.io/en/latest/doc/Orca/Overview/data-parallel-processing.html#xshards-distributed-data-parallel-python-processing), a [Friesian FeatureTable](https://bigdl.readthedocs.io/en/latest/doc/PythonAPI/Friesian/feature.html) or a [Spark DataFrame](https://spark.apache.org/docs/latest/sql-programming-guide.html).
 - After the Orca TF Dataset is created, map functions can be applied to the Dataset in parallel.
-And the Orca TF estimator can do model training, validation, and inference using the created Orca TF Dataset.
+- The Orca TF estimator can do model training, validation, and inference using the created Orca TF Dataset.

 ### Orca Estimator